AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Conditionals/README.md

 }
 ```
 1. Here we've got an HTML [`<select>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element allowing us to make different weather choices, and a simple paragraph.
-2. In the JavaScript, we are storing a reference to both the `<select>` and `<p>` eleemnts, and adding an event listener to the `<select>` element so that when its value is changed, the `setWeather()` function is run.
+2. In the JavaScript, we are storing a reference to both the `<select>` and `<p>` elements, and adding an event listener to the `<select>` element so that when its value is changed, the `setWeather()` function is run.
 3. When this function is run, we first set a variable called `choice` to the current value selected in the `<select>` element.
 We then use a conditional statement to show different text inside the paragraph depending on what the vallue of `choice` is.
 Notice how all the conditions are tested in `else if() { ... }` blocks, except for the first one, which is tested in an `if() { ... }` block.
-4. The very last choice, inside the `else { ... }` block, is basically a "last reesort" option --the code inside it will be run if none of the conditions are `true`.
+4. The very last choice, inside the `else { ... }` block, is basically a "last resort" option --the code inside it will be run if none of the conditions are `true`.
 In this case, it serves to empty the text out of the paragraph if nothing is selected.
 For example, if a user decides to re-select the "--Make a choice--" placeholder option shown at the beginning.

 <hr>